Turkmenistan Cultural and Natural Tour

 Notes:

-- If the traveler stays more than 3 working days in Turkmenistan, the travel agency will register and stamp your passport on a local Tourist Board.
+- If the traveller stays more than 3 working days in Turkmenistan, the travel agency will register and stamp your passport on the local Tourist Board.

-- An express PCR test for Covid-19 will be taken upon arrival.
-It costs between 33-37 USD.
+- An express PCR test for COVID-19 will be taken upon arrival.
+It costs between 33 USD.

 - Breakfast box in case of very early morning departures.

-- Make sure you have a spare charge with you to facilitate and expedite visa and other procedures at the airport.
+- Make sure you have spare change (1, 5, and 10 USD banknotes) with you to facilitate and expedite visa and other procedures at the airport.
+Please ensure the banknotes are new or in good condition, not damaged or torn, and issued no earlier than 2009.

 Book your tour here